talesbarreto/pull_request_coverage/README.md

 flutter test --coverage
 ```

+If you want to analyze a Dart project rather than Flutter, use the [coverage package](https://pub.dev/packages/coverage)

 ### Running pull_request_coverage

 To check the PR's code, pull_request_coverage needs a diff between its branch and the target one.
 The diff is read from the `STDIN` input.